MrVPlusOne/mrvplusone.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Scientist at Augment Computing
+role: Research Scientist at Augment

 # Organizations/Affiliations to show in About widget
 organizations: